solo-io/supergloo/docs/content/guides/observability/metrics.md

 # send 1 request per second
 hey -z 1h -c 1 -q 1 http://localhost:9080/productpage\?u\=normal
 ```

+Note that you may need to wait a few minutes before the metrics are returned from the Gloo Mesh API discussed below.
+The metrics need time to propagate from the Enovy proxies to the Gloo Mesh server, and for the Prometheus server to scrape the data from Gloo Mesh.

 ### Enterprise Networking Metrics Scrape Endpoint